 Today we will be joined by a specialist Panama pilot, who will guide the yacht through the world-famous Panama Canal, crossing the country in its entirety to arrive at Shelter Bay on the country’s north coast.
 The yacht will then continue on to San Blas, about 65nm further east along Panama’s north coastline.

 Stop in this island’s Kuna Indian-operated office where the captain will collect immigration and cruising permits.
-Take a walk around the island or spend a day on the yacht’s water toys overlooking white-sand beaches.
+Take a walk around the island or spend a day on the charter yacht’s water toys overlooking white-sand beaches.

 Coco Bandero Cays

 Some of the most beautiful cays of the San Blas, the Coco Bandero Cays are surrounded by a reef extending 4 miles around the cays.
 The waters here are gin-clear.
 Grab a snorkel or a clear-bottomed kayak and go exploring in the underwater world, alive with colourful fish including snappers and groupers.

 On to the Holandes Cays, a small archipelago of 21 paradise islands protected by a 7-mile-long barrier reef.
 These cays are the furthest islands from mainland Panama and boast wonderful fishing and snorkelling in clear blue waters.
 Stop at Swimming Pool Anchorage, one of the best known anchorages in the islands, located between Turtle Island (or BBQ Island) and the stunning Isla Benedup.
 Enjoy a beach barbecue prepared by the crew.
 Adventurous charterers can head north to find a tunnel that guides you underneath the whole reef.